Giuseppe Greco: Criminal career

 Greco worked particularly closely with Filippo Marchese, the boss of the Corso dei Mille neighbourhood in Palermo and another close ally of the Corleonesi.
 Marchese ran the so-called "Room of Death", a small apartment along the Piazza Sant Erasmo where victims were tortured and murdered before being thrown into vats of acid or dismembered then dumped out in the Mediterranean.
-According to pentito Vincenzo Sinagra, Greco helped Marchese carry out many killings there, he and Marchese garotting victims together, looping a length of rope round the victim's neck and each of them pulling on one end.
+According to pentito Vincenzo Sinagra, Greco helped Marchese carry out many killings there, he and Marchese garotting victims together, looping a length of rope around the victim's neck and each of them pulling on one end.
 Sinagra said it was usually his duty to hold the victim's kicking feet.
-At the end of summer 1982, Greco murdered Marchese on the orders of Riina.
+At the end of the summer of 1982, Greco murdered Marchese on the orders of Riina.
 The Mafia War was dying down and Riina had decided Marchese was no longer of any use.

-On 30 November 1982, Greco personally strangled to death Palermo boss Rosario Riccobono, the long-time ruler of the Partanna-Mondello family.
+On 30 November 1982 Greco strangled to death Palermo boss Rosario Riccobono, the long-time ruler of the Partanna-Mondello family.
 Both Riccobono and Noce boss Salvatore Scaglione had originally been close allies to Stefano Bontade and Salvatore Inzerillo, only to later betray them and kill a number of their own friends and associates on behalf of Riina when it became clear the Corleonesi were winning the war.
 However, when they had outlived his usefulness, Riina decided to have them eliminated.
 The Corleonesi invited Riccobono, Scaglione and three other men to a meeting in a country villa between San Giuseppe Jato and Monreale, and shortly after their arrival, they were separated and massacred by Pino Greco, Giovanni Brusca and their team of killers.
 Following the massacre, many men loyal to both bosses were murdered in Palermo.

 By then, Greco was believed to be the underboss of the Ciaculli family.
-Rather than delegate murders to his underlings, however, he continued to personally take part in them himself.
-On 29 July 1983, he and Nino Madonia planted the car bomb that killed magistrate Rocco Chinnici and three other people: the two carabinieri of the escort (marshall Mario Trapassi and corporal Salvatore Bartolotta) and Stefano Li Sacchi, the porter of the building in Via Pipitone where Chinnici lived.
-The one survivor has been Giovanni Paparcuri, the driver.
+Rather than delegate murders to his underlings, however, he continued to take part in them himself.
+On 29 July 1983 he and Nino Madonia parked the car bomb, a Fiat 126 loaded with explosives, that killed magistrate Rocco Chinnici and three other people: the two carabinieri of the escort (marshall Mario Trapassi and corporal Salvatore Bartolotta) and Stefano Li Sacchi, the porter of the building in Via Pipitone where Chinnici lived.
+The one survivor was Giovanni Paparcuri, the driver of Chinnici's car.